emberjs/rfcs/text/0000-router-service.md

 Should we introduce new API via the `Ember` global and switch to a module export once all the rest of Ember does, or should we just start with a module export right now?
 If so, what module?

     import { DEFAULT_VALUE } from 'ember-routing';

-## Generic dynamically-scoped variables may be too powerful

-They let you do spooky-action-at-a-distance stuff.
-We could instead choose to implement single-purpose methods like `(get-route-info)` and `{{#with-route-info someValue}}` that would solve the routing case without opening the door to arbitrary user-defined ones.